Family First's Courtesy Pay Program

 Family First’s Courtesy Pay programs provide overdraft protection for qualifying members whenever funds in their share draft accounts are insufficient to cover checks, debit card purchases and other payments that are attempting to clear.
 When an overdraft transaction is not covered under an overdraft program, the transaction may be rejected and not paid.
 Rejection of transactions could subject the member to merchant returned item fees and other costs.
 For each account Family First’s Courtesy Pay programs cover qualifying transactions up to a negative checking account balance of $500 including Courtesy Pay fees.
 Family First will exhaust other means of overdraft coverage, including draws from a MoneyLine or transfers from savings accounts, prior to the utilization of the Courtesy Pay programs.
 It is the policy of Family First to process members’ account transactions chronologically as they are received.

 The credit union’s Courtesy Pay Programs are not intended to encourage members to overdraw their accounts.
 Courtesy Pay is a privilege for members in good standing who have a checking account with the credit union.
 Family First reserves the right to discontinue the Courtesy Pay programs on any or all accounts at any time without prior notice.
 In addition, Family First may refuse to pay any transaction that overdrafts an account at any time, even if overdrafts were previously paid.
 Loan delinquency and account misuse may result in loss of courtesy pay privileges.
 The credit union may immediately suspend a member’s Courtesy Pay privileges if abuse of the programs has been determined.
 The credit union may also suspend debit card privileges when the use of the Courtesy Pay programs is deemed to be detrimental to either the member or the credit union.
+This service is not available for youth accounts.

 For qualifying members, Family First offers two types of Courtesy Pay programs: Standard and Enhanced.